LLNL/axom/src/docs/sphinx/quickstart_guide/the_code.rst

     clicking on the 'Clone' action button that appears when you hover your mouse cursor over the ellipses at top of the web page on the left.
-  * The ``--recursive`` argument above is needed to pull in our build system, called *BLT*, which is standalone product that lives in its own repository.
+  * The ``--recursive`` argument above is needed to pull in our build system, called *BLT*, which is a standalone product that lives in its own repository.
     It is a Git sub-module in Axom.